shun4midx/FQ-HLL-Keyboard/README.md

 Keyboard settings can be found by launching the FQ-HLL Keyboard app installed with the apk.

+Keyboard settings are saved across updates/reinstallations of the app.

 ## Development usage

 setup android studio and link to phone